Multilevel Picard approximations and deep neural networks with ReLU, leaky ReLU, and softplus activation overcome the curse of dimensionality when approximating semilinear parabolic partial differential equations in $L^p$-sense: Introduction

 \subsection{Sketch of the proofs}

 Since \eqref{t31} in \cref{c40} contains an $L^\mathfrak{p}$-estimate we first need to prove $L^\mathfrak{p}$-estimates for MLP approximations (cf.\ \cref{k09} and \cref{c02}), which, to the best of our knowledge, still do not appear in the scientific literature for general $\mathfrak{p}\in [2,\infty)$.
 The main tool to get $L^\mathfrak{p}$-estimates is the Marcinkiewicz-Zygmund inequality (see \cite[Theorem~2.1]{Rio2009}).
 In addition, \cref{c02} is the $L^\mathfrak{p}$-version of \cite[Proposition~4.1]{HJKN2020}.
 Our first main result, \cref{c40}, is a direct consequence of \cref{k09} and \cref{c02} and its proof is presented directly after the proof of \cref{c02}.
 From the technical point of view, the main novelty of \cref{c40} is the sequence $(M_n)_{n\in \N}$.
-In the $L^2$-case we can simply choose $M_n=n$.
+An analysis of the error and computational complexity (see the proof of Theorem~\ref{c40}) shows that, in order to make the MLP algorithm \eqref{t27f} converge in $L^\mathfrak{p}$, we can choose $m=M_n$ such that In the $L^2$-case we can simply choose $M_n=n$.
+In order to have \eqref{a02a} we choose $M_n=\max \{k\in \N\colon k\leq\exp (\lvert\ln(n)\rvert^{1/2})\}$ as done in, e.g., \cite[Theorem~1.1]{HJKP2021}.
+This choice of $(M_n)_{n\in \N}$ is convenient for the simulation since it does not depend on the exponent $\mathfrak{p}$.

 \cref{a08b} follows from \cref{a08} and Lemmas \ref{a10}, \ref{a10b}, \ref{p10}, and \ref{p10a}.
 We present the proof of \cref{a08b} after the proof of \cref{a08}.
 Let us sketch the proof of \cref{a08}.
 Although the result presented in \cref{a08} is purely deterministic, we use probabilistic arguments to prove its statement.
 More precisely, we employ the theory of full history recursive MLP approximations, which are numerical approximation methods for which we know now (cf. \cref{c40}) that they overcome the curse of dimensionality.
 We refer to \cite{NW2022} for the convergence analysis of MLP algorithms for semilinear PIDEs and to \cite{ beck2020overcomingElliptic, beck2020overcoming, hutzenthaler2019multilevel, giles2019generalised, hutzenthaler2021multilevel, HJK2022, HJKN2020, HJKNW2020, HJvW2020, HK2020, HN2022a, NNW2023} for corresponding results proving that MLP algorithms overcome the curse of dimensionality for PDEs without any non-local/ jump term, all in $L^2$-sense.